vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_modular_steps.rst

-files (paired-end reads, sorted by read name), a `HiC-Pro valid pairs file <http://nservant.github.io/HiC-Pro/RESULTS.html#list-of-valid-interaction-products>`_, a `4D Nucleome pairs file <https://github.com/4dn-dcic/pairix/blob/master/pairs_format_specification.md>`_, or an existing Kai-C Pairs object.
+files (paired-end reads, sorted by read name), a `HiC-Pro valid pairs file <http://nservant.github.io/HiC-Pro/RESULTS.html#list-of-valid-interaction-products>`_, a `4D Nucleome pairs file <https://github.com/4dn-dcic/pairix/blob/master/pairs_format_specification.md>`_, or an existing FAN-C Pairs object.
 For all but the latter, an output file is also required as last positional argument, for Pairs files the output file is optional.
 If omitted, filtering is performed in place.